bcambl/rtmpauthbot/README.md

-rtmpauthd
+rtmpauthbot
 =========

-`rtmpauthd` is an authentication & notification system to be used along side the nginx rtmp module.
+`rtmpauthbot` is an authentication & notification system to be used along side the nginx rtmp module.

 ## Background
-`rtmpauthd` project was built to serve the needs of a small Discord community to allow high quality video streaming to a private rtmp server to remain social during the COVID-19 pandemic.
+`rtmpauthbot` project was built to serve the needs of a small Discord community to allow high quality video streaming to a private rtmp server to remain social during the COVID-19 pandemic.
 Notifications will be posted to Discord When a member starts streaming, as well as notifications when a rtmp stream gains or loses a viewer.
-Each member may also have a twitch channel configured in `rtmpauthd` which differs from their discord/publisher user name.
+Each member may also have a twitch channel configured in `rtmpauthbot` which differs from their discord/publisher user name.
 When a twitch channel is defined for a member, notifications will be posted when the twitch stream is live/off-line.
 This functionality can also serve as general twitch notifications for favorite streamers of the discord community.

 ## Features
 - Authentication system for NGiNX RTMP module